maubuz/2W6-Notes/docs/wk4/wk4_2_boxModel_lists.md

 ## Block vs Inline Elements

-[Remember from week 3](../wk3/wk03_HTML_Flow_Containers.md) that certain elements are of type Inline while other elements are of type block-level.
+[Remember from week 3](../wk3/wk03_HTML_Flow_Containers.md) that **certain elements are of type Inline while other elements are of type block-level.**

-This determines the space that is allocated to them in the document flow.
+This characteristic determines the space that is allocated to them in the document flow.